dimgalani/Gem5-Project/README.md

 ### 2 Understanding the config.ini and config.json files
 #### a) Verification of the 1st question's assumptions
 The `config.ini` file contains configuration settings for the system, which are divided into sections.
 The primary difference with the `config.json` lies in format and usage.
 A `.json` file provides a hierarchical structure.
+Bellow there are the lines with the specifications that were found on the `ini` file first, followed by the ones at the `json` file.

 - **CPU Type: MinorCPU**

 ```ini
 66    [system.cpu_cluster.cpus]
 67    type=MinorCPU
 ```

 ```
 153	 "cpus": [